Senior Gardening

 Red gloxiniaI can't remember exactly when I fell in love with growing gloxinias.
 The image at right was taken in my classroom in 1996.
 By that point I'd been growing them from seed for some time.
 We actually had science classes hand pollinate the blooms using Q-Tips and saved viable seed which we grew the next year!

-Gloxinias are relatively easy to grow from seed, but the plants take seven months from seed to bloom to produce flowers.
-The really great news is that once you have a mature gloxinia plant, it can live for years.
-As a rule of thumb, if you can successfully grow african violets, you can probably grow gloxinias.
+Gloxinias are relatively easy to grow from seed, but the plants take five to seven months from seed to begin to bloom.
+The really great news is that once you have a mature gloxinia plant, it can live for years and will produce more flowers in succeeding years.
+As a rule of thumb, if you can successfully grow African violets, you can probably grow gloxinias.
 They both are members of the Gesneriaceae family.
 The care of the two species is quite similar, other than the gloxinia's required periods of dormancy.

 Gloxinias